Before starting the thesis

 • reliable websites and government sources.

-• Information retrieval is done systematically and comprehensively.
+• Information should be searched for systematically and comprehensively.

 • Use keywords in different combinations.